congcoi123/grpc-webflux-h2dbc/README.md

 This project is currently available under the [MIT](LICENSE) License.

 ## Installation
-You can get the sources:
+You can get the sources.
 ```
 git clone https://github.com/congcoi123/grpc-webflux-h2dbc.git
 ```